Alex Rodriguez

 Alex’s upbringing and work experience drive him to make an impact for his clients before they age out of special education services.
 The work that he does has changed how he looks at the system as a whole, and has shown him that “if one cog fails, it’s a domino effect of injustice.”
 For Alex, change comes one case at a time.
 However, as he works on what others might regard as small issues, Alex never loses sight of the bigger picture of “reworking policy at a higher level.”

 Alex never backs down, always works hard with his team, and together they are able to overcome any challenges.
 His calm nature in the small firm's office may be initially unassuming, but he is fearless and determined.
 His colleagues are amazed by his efficiency, and ability to direct cases seamlessly towards the goal.
-Mr. Rodriguez is able to roll with the punches as new challenges are presented in any case, and his tenacity towards his adversarial counterparts makes him a force to be reckoned with in the courtroom.
+Alex is able to roll with the punches as new challenges are presented in any case, and his tenacity towards his adversarial counterparts makes him a force to be reckoned with in the courtroom.